 Independence Day Celebration

 Each year Lake Reidsville is the site of the local Independence Day Celebration sponsored by the City of Reidsville.
 The event offers games, food, music and one of the largest firework shows in the area.
-The cost is $5.00 per car.
-The 2015 celebration was held on Friday, July 3, 2015.
+In 2017, the celebration will be held on July 1.
+LINK

 Kid's Day Fishing Rodeo